Cook & Leopold

 The space

-Both tiny houses have been recognized by international architectural organizations for their unique design.
+Named after the father of wildlife ecology, Aldo Leopold, and the mother of Mississippi’s wildlife conservation agency, Fannye Cook, these tiny cabins are perfect for a peaceful stay.
 The interior decorating is kept simple to bring a sense of calm and peace to your stay.

 The kitchenettes include a restaurant grade hot plate, an air fryer, a microwave, and an electric skillet.
 There is a grill (shared with one other cabin) out the door.
 Propane is provided.

-The sleeping space has two twin beds that can be made into a king bed WITH NOTICE (please!).
-The sofa is a comfortable sleeping space but I do ask that you cover the sofa with sheets if you plan on sleeping there.
-Let me know in advance and I'll make sure you'll have what you need to be comfortable.
+The sleeping space has two twin beds that can be made into a king bed.
+The sofa is a comfortable sleeping space but we do ask that you cover the sofa with sheets if you plan on sleeping there.

 The second loft is accessible by a pull-out ladder and is great for reading and meditating.